hxsan-k/linux-bandit-challenge/levels/24-level-23-to-24.md

 ## 🚀 How to Solve

-1. Look at the cron configuration for `bandit24` in `/etc/cron.d`:
+### 1. Look at the cron configuration for `bandit24` in `/etc/cron.d`:
    ```bash
    cat /etc/cron.d/cronjob_bandit24
    ```
    You’ll see it runs a script every minute as `bandit24`.

-2. Check what that script is doing:
+### 2. Check what that script is doing:
    ```bash
    cat /usr/bin/cronjob_bandit24.sh
    ```
    You’ll notice it executes any file placed in `/var/spool/bandit24/foo`.
 Then, it deletes the script after running it.

-3. This means you can drop your own script into `/var/spool/bandit24/foo`, and it will run as `bandit24`.
+   This means you can drop your own script into: `/var/spool/bandit24/foo` and it will run as `bandit24`.

    Since `bandit24` has access to `/etc/bandit_pass/bandit24`, you can make your script copy that password into a world-readable place (like `/tmp`).

-4. Write your script:
+### 3. Write your script:
    ```bash
    #!/bin/bash